Elvis10ten/notes/src/2025-1a-nand-to-tetris.md

 ```
 ---

-Next is the <mark>demultiplexer gate</mark> which performs the opposite function of a multiplexer: it takes a single input value and routes it to one of two possible outputs, according to a selector bit that selects the destination output.
+Next is the <bmark>demultiplexer gate</bmark> which performs the opposite function of a multiplexer: it takes a single input value and routes it to one of two possible outputs, according to a selector bit that selects the destination output.

 ![](/docs/assets/nand-images/demultiplexer_gate.png)